elesonchuang/timeloop_superpoint/README.md

-In order to run the example designs, you need to be either inside a docker with installed tools (e.g., [infrastructure docker](https://github.com/Accelergy-Project/accelergy-timeloop-infrastructure) or manually install the Accelergy-Timeloop evaluation system.
+In order to run the example designs, you need to be either inside a docker with installed tools (e.g., [infrastructure docker](https://github.com/Accelergy-Project/accelergy-timeloop-infrastructure) or manually install the Accelergy-Timeloop evaluation system. ([official install instruction](https://accelergy.mit.edu/infra_instructions.html))

 ### File Structure